DaniilGonoshilkin/HTML_to_XHTML_converter/README.md

 Run the following command in Console

       python html2xhtml.py `<PATH TO SOURCE FILES>` `<PATH TO TARGET FILES>` `<PATH TO PUT PROCESSED FILES>`

+where:
+* `<PATH TO SOURCE FILES>` - folder with source files (before translation, with correct XHTML tags)
+* `<PATH TO TARGET FOLDER>` - folder with target translations (generated after Smartcat, HTML tags only), folder can contain translations to multiple languages
+* `<PATH TO PUT PROCESSED FILES>` - folder, where the script should put the processed files (target translations with XHTML restored)